Radiance-Platform/RadiancePlatform/documentation/objects.md

   - Something in world that the player is able to walk over, and will take the player to another map if it has the state of `unlocked` set to `true`, or able to be unlocked if used with a "key"

 ObjectState:
-In the future, object states may be adapted to support strings or integers, but currently are only able to be booleans.
+In the future, object states may be adapted to support strings or integers, but currently only support booleans.

 | Field   | Required? | Valid Values       | Description                                                   |
 |---------|-----------|--------------------|---------------------------------------------------------------|